NJUST-KMG/Paper-list/README.md

 8)3.14 ZERO-SHOT SYNTHESIS WITH GROUP-SUPERVISED LEARNING
 9)3.15 EXPLORING BALANCED FEATURE SPACES FOR REPRESENTATION LEARNING
 10)3.18 BAG OF TRICKS FOR ADVERSARIAL TRAINING
-11)3.20 EEC: LEARNING TO ENCODE AND REGENERATE IMAGES FOR CONTINUAL LEARNING                                                                                                     12）4.3 NEGATIVE DATA AUGMENTATION                                                                                                                                               13）4.5 EXPLAINABLE DEEP ONE-CLASS CLASSIFICATION（已讲）
+11)3.20 EEC: LEARNING TO ENCODE AND REGENERATE IMAGES FOR CONTINUAL LEARNING
+12）4.3 NEGATIVE DATA AUGMENTATION
+13）4.5 EXPLAINABLE DEEP ONE-CLASS CLASSIFICATION（已讲）
 14) 4.6 GETTING A CLUE: A METHOD FOR EXPLAINING UNCERTAINTY ESTIMATES
-15) 4.13 Open-world Learning and Application to Product Classification
+15) 4.13 Open-world Learning and Application to Product Classification 16）5.13 Beyond Outlier Detection: Outlier Interpretation by Attention-Guided Triplet Deviation Network

 黄禹睿：
 2021：